Supporting children who are deaf and hard of hearing

-There will be 1 person from the team that will be the family/whānau link and other professionals may become involved to help as specific goals or needs for support are identified for the child and family through a collaborative process.
+One person from the team is the family/whānau link and other professionals may become involved to help as specific goals or needs for support are identified for the child and family through a collaborative process.

-Providing advice and guidance on communication and language development.
-Providing resources and programmes required to meet the developmental and educational needs of the child and their family and whānau through early childhood and into school.
+Advice and guidance on communication and language development is provided along with resources and programmes required to meet the developmental and educational needs of the child and their family and whānau through early childhood and into school.

 To support family and whānau to achieve desired outcomes for their tamariki we provide support: